Ulla D. Berg

 Information

-Acting Graduate Director July 1, 2021 to January 1, 2022 | Associate Professor, SAS
+Graduate Director July 1, 2023, on leave till July 1, 2024 | Associate Professor, SAS

 Specialization: Media anthropology, visual anthropology, photography, ethnographic and documentary film, historical anthropology, cultures of knowledge production especially news and journalism, anthropology of the imagination, politics in everyday life, migration and the construction of citizenship.
 Turkish and Ottoman Studies, American Studies, migration studies.